jondgoodwin/progling/content/post/weakening-cycles.md

 <sup>4</sup> I am grateful to Threewood, whose skepticism and clear thinking
 challenged me to be more precise about these mechanisms and examples.

+<sup>5</sup> Pony makes a strong claim about being deadlock-free:
+"It’s deadlock free.
+This one is easy, because Pony has no locks at all!
+So they definitely don’t deadlock, because they don’t exist."

+This part of the claim is true: it makes no use of locks, not in the runtime and none are surfaced to the Pony programmer.
+The only synchronization mechanism that Pony makes use of is the MPSC queues that make possible message passing between actors.
+Each actor has its own queue, and it is only "active" when it has messages on its queue that need to serviced.
+The work-stealing scheduler will give every actor with messages an opportunity to process at least one message.
+When it does so, it never blocks and (hopefully) finishes with no requirement to return a result to any other actor (although it may be pass messages to other actors if it wishes).

+Here is Wikipedia's definition of a deadlock:
+"a deadlock is a state in which each member of a group is waiting for another member, including itself, to take action, such as sending a message or more commonly releasing a lock".
+In other words, deadlocks can occur not only because of locks (which Pony does not have), but also because of waiting on another actor to send a message.
+The wiki article lists four conditions for a deadlock, which (it turns out) can also occur in a message-passing architecture.

+How would Pony trigger this sort of deadlock?
+Consider implementing the dining philosophers problem in Pony by having the main actor spawn five fork actors (with on-table state) and then five philosopher actors, telling each the fork actor to their left and the fork actor to their right.
+The philosopher actors all wake up hungry, so they reach for their left fork first, by sending it an acquire message and then effectively suspend.
+If the left fork A is in on-table state, it changes its state to indicate it has been acquired by a specific philosopher and sends a message back to the philosopher to say it has been acquired.
+That reactivates the philospher to now send an acquire message to the right fork B.
+But maybe by this point in time another philosopher has already acquired that right fork B as its left fork!
+So it sends a message back to the requesting philosopher to say it is not currently available to be acquired, try again later.

+The implications of this are clear, although every philosopher is getting activated by messages regularly, at a certain point in time it is possible that meaningful forward progress can cease for at least one philosopher.
+At least some philosophers will starve, because they become deadlocked in not being able to get two forks needed to eat, because they are effectively contending over access to shared resources.

+The situation is semantically equivalent to when we use locks for forks instead.
+And if we apply Dijkstra's partial order to how the philosopher actors acquire their forks in an actor-based message passing architecture, the deadlock risk vanishes and all the philosophers have a reasonable chance, eventually, to eat and therefore guarantee eventual forward progress.

+Technically, one might choose to call this livelock, vs. deadlock, but the overall damage is the same, and livelocks can be even harder to diagnose.